vmware/node-replication/README.md

 [integration tests](./tests) that verify the correctness of the implementation using a stack.

-You can run the tests by executing: `cargo test --lib`
+You can run the tests by executing: `cargo test`

 ## Examples